zzonyo/trust-docs-test/source/index.html.md

 If a quarterly contract such as BTC_CQ is converted to the next week contract BTC_NW, WS will not automatically notify you, you need to change the subscription to BTC_NW.

+### Q15: When subscribing the same topic of several contract codes, will several ws be needed?

+Since Futures, Coin Margined swaps, USDT Margined swaps and Options are different contracts with different interface addresses, different ws will be needed.

+In Futures, Coin Margined swaps, USDT Margined swaps and Options thereof, as long as the interface address is the same, one ws is enough.

+### Q16: Is it available to place/cancel an order via WS??

+Currently, it is not supported.

+### Q17: How to subscribe order status?

+a.
+Successfully trade: “Subscribe Match Order Data (matchOrders.$symbol)” or “Subscribe Order Data (orders.$symbol)”

+b.
+Successfully cancel: Subscribe Account Equity Updates Data (accounts.$symbol)

+### Q18: What is the difference between the “Subscribe Match Order Data (matchOrders.$symbol)” and “Subscribe Order Data (orders.$symbol)”?

+The pushed data of these two interfaces are different.
+Compared to “Subscribe Match Order Data (matchOrders.$symbol)”, there are more fields for “Subscribe Order Data (orders.$symbol)”

+In general, the match order data (Subscribe Match Order Data “matchOrders.$symbol”) may be pushed faster than the settled order data (Subscribe Order Data “orders.$symbol”).

+The orders of forced liquidation and netting will not be pushed in “Subscribe Match Order Data (matchOrders.$symbol)”

+### Q19: How often is the “Subscribe Kline Data (market.$symbol.kline.$period)” pushed?

+If any transaction is completed, it will push every 500ms.
+If not, it will push according to the subscribe period

+### Q20: How to judge whether the push is delayed?

+Please first synchronize the time of the server through https://api.hbdm.com/api/v1/timestamp), and the “ts” in the returned data is timestamp (ms) and the corresponding time zone is UTC+8.

+The outer layer of each pushed data has a “ts”, which represents the time stamp (ms) when the server pushes the data to the client and the corresponding time zone is UTC+8.

+When the data pushed arrive, the procedure will record the local time “ts”.
+When the local time “ts” is much later than the pushing data “ts”, you can use the following methods to improve the delay:

+a.
+Reduce the data pushed by reducing the number of WS subscriptions.

+b.
+Check the stability and speed of the network between procedure and the servers (please replace api.btcgateway.pro with the domain name used by the program)

+curl -o /dev/null -s -w time_namelookup"(s)":%{time_namelookup}"\n"time_connect"(s)":%{time_connect}"\n"time_starttransfer"(s)":%{time_starttransfer}"\n"time_total"(s)":%{time_total}"\n"speed_download"(B/s)":%{speed_download}"\n" api.btcgateway.pro

+and you will receive data as below:

+time_namelookup(s):0.001378

+time_connect(s):0.128641

+time_starttransfer(s):0.276588

+time_total(s):0.276804

+speed_download(B/s):2010.000

+If you run the above command multiple times in a row, and the results obtained each time are very different, you can: a.
+Select an appropriate Huobi domain name, b.
+Optimize or reselect the network where the program is located.

 ## Order and Trade

 ### Q1: What is the future settlement cycle?
 Which interface can be used to check the status when the future is settled?